egXcoder/Study-Repository/docker/readme.md

     - run container in detached mode .. like run it in background
     - super practical for server containers like apache, nginx, redis etc...

-- `docker run -d --name mynginx --restart unless-stopped nginx`
+- `docker run -d --name mynginx -e MYSQL_ROOT_PASSWORD=my-secret-pw nginx`
-    - run a container with name and auto restart if crashed unless its manually stopped
+    - run a container with name and environment variable

 - `docker run -d -p 8080:80 httpd`
     - run apache container in detached mode